-If you are lucky enough to never have suffered hay fever is an allergy to the pollen that is released from plants.
-It is a fine and powdery substance that contains proteins that inflame the blood vessels in the eyes and nose.
+If you are lucky enough to never have suffered hay fever it is an allergy to the pollen that is released from plants.
+Pollen is a fine and powdery substance that contains proteins that inflame the blood vessels in the eyes and nose.
 This inflammation can cause sneezing and coughing, as well as itchy eyes.
-In extreme cases it can cause pain around the temples, forehead, and ears.
-The hay fever is at its worst between March-September.
+In extreme cases it can cause pain around the temples, forehead, and ears, hay fever is at its worst between March-September.

 Unfortunately, alcohol has been known to exacerbate symptoms.
-Champagne in particular as a 2001 study found that 22 out of 28 participants developed hay fever symptoms after drinking a single glass of wine.
-This is because all beers, wine and spirits contain histamines.
+Champagne, in particular, can make hayfever worse, as a 2001 study found that 22 out of 28 participants developed hay fever symptoms after drinking a single glass of wine.
+This is because all beers, wine, and spirits contain histamines.
 Histamine is produced as a result of an immune response to inflammation.
-It causes capillaries to become more penetrable to white blood cells which attack foreign substances in the body, consequently leading to the inflammation of affected tissues.
+It causes capillaries to become more penetrable to white blood cells that attack foreign substances in the body, consequently leading to the inflammation of affected tissues.
 This also causes fluid to leak out of the capillaries which is why sufferers get itchy eyes and runny noses.
-When alcohol is ingested the amount of histamines in the blood increases, and therefore deteriorates the symptoms of hay fever.
+When alcohol is ingested the number of histamines in the blood increases, and therefore worsens the symptoms of hay fever.
 Find out here how to deal with hayfever symptoms at night!

 Histamine is prevalent in darker, fermented drinks such as red wine or beer, so those are best avoided.
-The worst drink is Champagne which contains 84mg per 125ml, so it would be advised to keep celebrations to the winter months.
+The worst drink is Champagne which contains 84mg of histamine per 125ml, so it would be advised to keep celebrations to the winter months.
 Whereas red wine comes in at 15mg, and beer 14mg.
 It’s not all bad though as some clear spirits are significantly lower in histamine.
-Gin and vodka are the best for hay fever sufferers as they contain little to no sulphites.
-Sulphites can trigger allergic reactions.
+Gin and vodka are the best for hay fever sufferers as they contain little to no sulphites, a chemical that can trigger allergic reactions.
 So when it comes down to it a G&T is the best option over beer or wine to keep hay fever at bay!

-Other ways that symptoms can be relieved is through medication.
-Antihistamines can help to make life easier for hay fever sufferers.
+Other ways that symptoms can be relieved is through medication, for example, Antihistamines can help to make life easier for hay fever sufferers.
 Antihistamines work by blocking the production of histamines which reduces inflammation and therefore can reduce symptoms entirely.
 One medication that is extremely effective at this is fexofenadine.
-The drug inhibits the inflammation and can prevent the runny nose and watery eyes.
-So, if you’re planning a big night fexofenadine can help.
+The drug inhibits inflammation and can prevent the runny nose and watery eyes.